havebeenfitz/random-text-generator/README.md

 ## Logic implemented:

-- User can generate text with a button.
-Generated text consists of alphanumeric characters, separated with spaces only (for simplicity)
+- A user can generate some text with a button.
+Generated text consists of alphanumeric characters, separated with spaces only (for simplicity).
+- This text varies in length with a default bounds of 1 to 100 words.
+Word length varies with default bounds of 1 to 15 characters.
-- User can see the generated text word count
+- A user can see the generated text word count
-- User can edit the text, word count will update accodringly
+- A user can edit the text, word count will update accordingly

 ## Misc

-- Unit tests for generator
+- Added unit tests for generator

 ## Screenshots